 Education is something everyone has a right to.
 It is often expected in this modern day and age that we will simply enroll our kids in school from age 4 and upwards, along with preschool and nursery beforehand.
 It is also sometimes assumed that this the right setting for every child; that they will hopefully thrive in the school environment, going on to become an excellent student with good grades and prefect standard behaviour.
 But this is not always the case.
-And a formal school setting isn’t the only way to educate someone; there’s plenty of alternative routes, and home schooling is one of the main alternative ways.
+And a formal school setting isn’t the only way to educate someone; there’s plenty of alternative routes, and homeschooling is one of the main alternative ways.
+There are many reasons why home education works very well in many cases.

 Educating your children at home has always been a hotly debated topic, but that doesn’t mean it’s something no one believes in!
 And there’s plenty of information and resources out there if you want to introduce it to your household.
 With all that in mind, here’s a couple of the main reasons why home education works…